dlucian/dlucian/README.md

 I'm Lucian.
 I have about 22 years of PHP programming and 13 years of business experience.
 I'm always looking to learn, grow, and improve my skills.
 I thrive on finding the best approach to every challenge.

-- 🔭 I’m currently working on developing web software for Textalk Media, and tweaking my [uptime monitoring service](https://monitive.com) from time to time
+- 🔭 I’m currently working on developing web software for Textalk Media, and tweaking my [uptime monitoring service](https://monitive.com)
 - 🌱 I’m currently learning Portuguese and blockchain technologies
 - 👯 I’m looking to collaborate on community and blockchain projects
 - 🤔 I’m pushing myself to get out of my comfort zone as often as possible